joinrakee1/anomaly_detection_credit_card_fraud/README.md

 ## Results

-The **Isolation Forest** model showed the highest recall and ROC AUC, excelling in detecting the majority of fraud cases.
-The **Autoencoder** achieved the best precision and F1 score, indicating better accuracy with fewer false positives.
-The **One-Class SVM** performed moderately across all metrics but trailed behind the other models.
+The **One-Class SVM** achieved the highest precision (0.10) and F1 score (0.16), indicating better accuracy in identifying fraud cases with fewer false positives compared to the other models.
+The **Isolation Forest** showed the best recall (0.81) and ROC AUC (0.94), suggesting it detects the largest proportion of frauds while maintaining strong overall discrimination.
+The **Autoencoder** performed lower in precision and F1 score but maintained a competitive ROC AUC (0.93) and moderate recall (0.68).
+Overall, the One-Class SVM strikes a balance with the highest precision and F1 score, while Isolation Forest excels in recall and overall detection capability.

 Performance metrics, ROC curves, and detailed comparisons are included in the notebook for comprehensive analysis.